Japan national cricket team: History

 Cricket was introduced to Japan in the 1860s, by the British, but did not become organised until the 1980s, when the Japan Cricket Association was formed.
 They became an affiliate member of the ICC in 1989, and the national team first played in the 1996 ACC Trophy, losing all their games including a 380 run defeat by Fiji.
 They continued without success in the 1998 tournament and the 2000 tournament.

 After the 2000 ACC Trophy, they left the Asian Cricket Council and became part of the ICC's East Asia/Pacific region.
 They played in the East Asia Eights tournament in Australia in February 2002, finishing as runners-up to an Australian indigenous team.
 Indonesia and South Korea were the other teams in the tournament.
 In 2004, they hosted the East Asia Pacific Cricket Challenge tournament as part of qualification for the 2007 World Cup, finishing third after beating Indonesia in a play-off.

 In June 2005, Japan were promoted to associate membership of the ICC and that year they played in the 2005 ICC EAP Cricket Cup in Vanuatu, winning the tournament after beating the Cook Islands in the final.
 The following year they played in the 2006 ICC EAP Cricket Trophy in Brisbane finishing last in the three team tournament that also involved Fiji and the Cook Islands.

 In December 2007 Japan took part in the 2007 ICC EAP Cricket Trophy in Auckland, New Zealand, playing against the Cook Islands, Indonesia, Samoa, Tonga and Vanuatu.
 Japan won the tournament and qualified for Division Five of the World Cricket League where they finished in tenth place out of the twelve countries represented in Jersey.

 On 22 March 2016, it was announced that Sano, Tochigi, would be home to the Sano International Cricket Ground, which will become Japan's first dedicated purpose-built cricketing venue which no longer had to compete with other sports for usage.

 On 9 October 2022, Japan played their first ever T20 international match against Indonesia.
 In January 2023 it was announced that Japan and Indonesia would be included in Asian Cricket Council (ACC) pathway events, while remaining in the ICC East Asia-Pacific development region.
 Japan was formally readmitted to ACC membership in January 2024, with Indonesia also joining as a member.

-Japan will be participating at 2022 Asian Games cricket tournament.
-They were placed in a group along with Cambodia and Hong Kong.
-This will be the Japan national cricket team's first appearance at the Asian Games.
+Japan participated at the 2022 Asian Games cricket tournament.
+They were placed in a group along with Cambodia and Hong Kong, finishing 2nd and missed out on the knockout stage.
+This was the Japan national cricket team's first appearance at the Asian Games.

 In recent years, the Japan Cricket Association has been actively promoting the game in Japan by conducting many professional ODI and T20 leagues, such as the Japan Cricket League and Japan Cup.
 The JCA has also designed a cricket blast programme to teach 8-12-year-old school children.
 Cricket in Japan is also being bolstered by immigrants from India, Pakistan, Australia, Britain, Sri Lanka, and Nepal.